alburezg/alburezg.github.io/publications.md

 #  Working papers

-I am currently interested in the effects of war on women.
+I am currently interested in the effects of mass violence exercised against non-combatants.
 I use a mix-methods research design to analyse how reproductive behaviour changes after genocidal violence, in particular the role of pronatalism in post-war settings.
-I am also interested in the ‘protective’ effects of family during armed conflicts.
+I am also interested in the ‘protective’ effects of family during and after armed conflicts.
 My research uses respondent-generated genealogical data to study population dynamics during and after mortality crises.

 Alburez-Gutierrez, D. (April 2018) ["Social support and social scarring: the protective effects of family ties during mass killings"](pdf/SUDA18_Alburez.pdf).
 Working paper.